vimal0athithan/turbomachinery/wind_turbine_acoustic_analysis/README.markdown

 - Example run time: ~1 second on a standard laptop for default parameters.

 ## For Siemens HR
 This project showcases my expertise in aeroacoustic modeling for wind turbines, aligning with Siemens’ focus on renewable energy.
 The code is modular, well-documented, and extensible for integration with advanced turbine design tools.
-I’m eager to discuss how my skills can contribute to Siemens’ wind energy initiatives.
+I’m eager to discuss how my skills can contribute to Siemens’s wind energy initiatives.

 ## License
 MIT License (see [LICENSE](../LICENSE) in the main `turbomachinery` repo, if applicable).

 ## Contact
-For questions or collaboration, reach me at [Your Email or LinkedIn].
+For questions or collaboration, reach me at [vimalgnani@gmail.com or https://www.linkedin.com/in/vimal-athithan-g-202460304/].
 Fork or contribute to enhance the tool!